 - Legumes such as lentils, beans, and peas

-- Whole grains such as barley, whole wheat, and brown rice
+- Whole grains such as barley, oats, brown rice, and whole wheat products (bread, pasta, crackers)

-- Whole wheat products such as bran flakes, shredded wheat, and other cereals
+- Whole wheat cereals such as bran flakes, shredded wheat, and other cereals

-- Fruits such as apples (with skin), pears (with skin), and bananas
+- Fruits such as apples (with skin), pears (with skin), oranges, and bananas

 - Berries such as blueberries, blackberries, and strawberries

-- Vegetables including broccoli, Brussel sprouts and raw carrots
+- Vegetables including broccoli, Brussels sprouts and carrots

 - Starchy vegetables such as corn and potatoes with skin

-The list of foods above might sound familiar if you’ve ever been given suggestions for a healthy, balanced diet.
-Examples of foods that do not contain much fiber include: pizza, white bread, candy, sugary foods and drinks, meat, cheese, and dairy.
-There are also products out there that have extra fiber added such as Fiber-One® granola bars and Activia® yogurt with fiber.
-While these can be a healthy part of a balanced diet, try to get your fiber mainly from natural plant sources.
+The list of foods above might sound familiar if you have ever been given suggestions for a healthy, balanced diet.
+Examples of foods that do not contain much fiber include: animal products such as meat, fish, cheese, yogurt, and milk, and highly processed foods such as white bread, chips, candy, and sugary foods and drinks.
+There are also products that have extra fiber added such as Fiber-One® bars and Activia® yogurt with fiber.
+While these products can be a healthy part of a balanced diet, try to get your fiber mainly from natural plant sources.

 How much fiber do I need?

-- Teen girls- should get between 25-28 grams of fiber each day
+- Age 9-13: should get about 22 grams of fiber each day

-How can you do this?
-It’s not as hard as you might think!
-Here is a sample day that would give you more than 30 grams of fiber:
+It’s not as hard as you might think to meet your fiber needs!
+Here is a sample day that would provide a day’s worth of fiber:

-- 1 cup mini shredded wheat cereal with milk and 1/2 cup blueberries
+- Mini shredded wheat cereal with milk and blueberries

-- 2 slices of whole grain bread with turkey, lettuce, and tomato, glass of milk
+- Whole grain bread with turkey, lettuce, and tomato, glass of milk

 - Apple with peanut butter